E-CAM/url_extractor/README.md

     "title": "Clowder - Research Data Management in the Cloud" }
 ```
-where `tls` indicates whether the site can be served over https and `X-Frame-Options` indicates of the site can be placed in an iframe.
+where `tls` indicates whether the site can be served over https and `X-Frame-Options` indicates if the site can be placed in an iframe.

 # Previewer